Tracking becomes governable.

 Document

-• Assisted generation of formal analytics artefacts.
+• Assisted generation of formal tracking artefacts.

 • Render specifications as structured PDFs